christophevg/tinymoose/README.md

 <img src="media/loop-nesc-nosleep.png">
 </p>

 In 60 seconds we have 30 delays of 200ms, or 6000ms, and 11.817.954 cycles.
 So on average we'll delay 0.5&mu;s, which would mean the framework overhead is 4.5&mu;s.
-That should more like it.
+That sounds more like it.

 ### Step by Step